-Ting Mobile Review (2022) – Eight Years of Loving Ting’s Cell Phone Service!
+Ting Mobile Review (2023) – Nine Years of Loving Ting’s Cell Phone Service!

-It is now 2022 – I first signed up for Ting in March 2014 – that means I’ve been a happy Ting customer for eight years now!
-8 years!
-During that time we’ve used the iPhone 5, iPhone 6, iPhone SE, iPhone 7 Plus, iPhone XS Max and an Apple Watch.
+It is now 2022 – I first signed up for Ting in March 2014 – that means I’ve been a happy Ting customer for nine years now!
+9 years!
+During that time we’ve used the iPhones from the 5 to 13 and a few Apple Watches.

 I thought I’d share a Ting review to shine more light on why I switched to them in the first place and why I’m still happy.
 I also have experience with Verizon, Sprint and Google Fi, which I can compare the service to.

 The Switch from Verizon

 I had long been a happy Verizon customer when in 2014 I opened a bill to find I owed over $200 for our three phones.
 That was above my limit of acceptability.
 I decided I needed to look for options.

 I looked at the plans of the major carriers – AT&T, Sprint, T-Mobile.
 I also came across a few alternative plans; Republic Wireless, Tracfone, Cricket, Virgin Mobile, Boost Mobile & Google Fi.

 As I began to look at those companies, I came up with a list of criteria that was important to me.

 - Customer Support & Experience

 I ultimately selected Ting (hence this review).
 I’ve actually reevaluated every year since then and reselected Ting each time for these reasons.